Quantum State Tomography¶

 : the trace of the fitted statepositive

-: Whether the eigenvalues are all non-negativepositive_delta
+: Whether the eigenvalues are all non-negative

 If trace rescaling was performed this dictionary will also contain a raw_trace